nav-j/WP-RESOLVE/ISSUE-01.md

 4. Copy your old `wp-content` into the new site

-✅ Done.
+ Done.
 Fresh database + your content safe.

 ---

-## ✅ Your screenshot also shows

 WordPress version: **6.9**

-So your WordPress is actually installed correctly ✅ The only problem is **MySQL not running**.
+WordPress is actually installed correctly
+The only problem is **MySQL not running**.

 ---